I was born in Bar Harbor, Maine in 1985

 I always sketched from the time I can remember. learned to paint at age 12.
 A local painter and family friend, Nathan Hall showed me how to use oil paints and was in love from the beginning.
 I continued to paint through high school (MDI) and began selling my work when I was 17.

 I attended Colby College and graduated in 2007 with degrees in Sociology and Art, with a concentration in oil painting.
 Upon graduation from Colby, I received the Charles Hovey Pepper Prize in Art for meritorious work in painting.

 My subjects are inspired by the coastal, rural, and urban landscape, and by everyday objects.
-I currently live in Gardiner, Maine
+I currently live in Portland, Maine

 In my work I aspire above all to let paint be paint.
 When applied with intention and care, the brush strokes, texture, tone and color of the paint will do the work of creating a sense of light and space.
 For me, subject matter is a vehicle for interesting arrangements of light and color.
 The success of a painting is in its ability to entertain the eye each time it is viewed.
 The majority of my paintings (landscapes, cityscapes, and still-lifes) are painted en plein air.
 I find the infinite tones and colors of nature awaken the imagination, and provide a platform from which to launch a successful painting experience.

 Recent Awards and Recognition

 (2018) Argosy Gallery: 1st Place in category x, 2nd Place in category y.
 Juried group show with 6 categories.

 (2018) A new book, Paintings of Portland featured one of my paintings.